Comfort Promotion: Guided Imagery - CE/NCPD

 OVERVIEW

-Guided imagery is a creative sensory experience that reduces pain perception and minimizes the reaction to pain.
+Guided imagery is a creative sensory experience that reduces pain awareness and minimizes the reaction to pain.
 It draws on internal experiences of memories, dreams, fantasies, and visions, and it explores the inner world of experience, protects the patient’s privacy, and fosters the imagination.
 The goal of imagery is to have the patient use one or more of the senses to create an image of a desired result.
 This image creates a positive psychophysiologic response.
 Focusing the imagination helps patients change their perceptions about their disease, treatment, and healing ability, which helps relieve pain, tension, and stress.
 Choosing images that the patient finds pleasant requires careful assessment by the health care team member.
 Otherwise, the health care team member could mistakenly describe images of objects or things that a patient fears or dislikes.
 For example, a scene of rolling waves at the seashore may be restful to one patient but desolate or frightening to another.3 To be most effective, guided imagery requires individual coaching of the patient.
 A major barrier to this therapy is that individual coaching is not always feasible.
 However, when the patient understands how to use guided imagery, the technique can produce positive results.1

 EDUCATION

-- Provide developmentally and culturally appropriate education based on the desire for knowledge, readiness to learn, and overall neurologic and psychosocial state.
+- Give developmentally and culturally appropriate education based on the desire for knowledge, readiness to learn, preferred learning style, and overall neurologic and psychosocial state.

 - Explain that some techniques require practice before a patient achieves results.